 Years of Experience

-For those with five to nine years of experience, average earnings amount to approximately $82K per year.
-The largest fraction of Schneider Electric Ltd people (30 percent) have been working for one to four years and earn $61K annually on average.
+For those who claim five to nine years of work experience, pay on average amounts to $82K per year.
+The largest slice of the Schneider Electric Ltd workforce (30 percent) has been working for one to four years and earns, on average, around $61K annually.

-When it comes to location, the highest average paycheck (around $99K per year) can be spotted in Raleigh, N.C.; Chicago, Ill. ($96K), Nashville, Tenn. ($79K), and Houston, Texas (about $79K) are the next top-paying cities.
+When it comes to location, the highest average paycheck ($99K per year) can be spotted in Raleigh, N.C.; Chicago, Ill. (about $96K), Nashville, Tenn. (approximately $79K), and Houston, Texas ($79K) are the next top-paying cities.
 Expected earnings are below average ($47K) in Louisville, Ky., one of the lowest-paid cities.
-Across Schneider Electric Ltd's U.S. offices, employees in the state of Massachusetts earn the most, taking home $100K annually.
+By state, the highest compensation levels appear in Massachusetts, where the average salary is $100K annually.

 Certifications and Degrees

 Professional Engineer License Holders have significantly higher pay than non-accredited workers at approximately $105K annually.
 Becoming a Project Management Professional can certainly pay off here; those folks make $98K on average.
 The highest-paying degree here is a Bachelor of Science in Business Administration; Schneider Electric Ltd awards around $120K to these degree-holders.

 The highest-paying skill to have may be Customer Relationship Management; employees who claim proficiency also report a higher average salary of $85K per year.
 Folks here also tend to know Project Management; on the survey, just under one in five of workers named it in their skills portfolios.
 Employees also tend to round out their skills sets with Microsoft Excel, Microsoft Office, and Engineering Design.